-Updated Jul 2022: Following an exchange it was clear to me that my explaination around the IPv6-PD usage was not very good, so I updated this section to clarify the prefix usage.
+Updated Jul 2022: Following an exchange on Twatter it was clear to me that my explanation around the IPv6-PD usage was not very good, so I updated this section to clarify the prefix usage.
 I also feel that there is a gap here where the VyOS config should be able to pool the PD assignment, instead of me assigning it somewhere stupid like I did here.

-As I discussed in my 10/25Gbit internet at home , I recently moved away from an appliance based router at home, to instead use a fancy(ish) NIC passed through directly to a VM.
+As I discussed in my 10/25Gbit internet at home post, I recently moved away from a dedicated router appliance at home, to instead use a fancy(ish) NIC passed through directly to a VM.
 The point of this was to try and increase the throughput, whilst maintaining a low footprint in terms of power, complexity and cost.
 I guess we can argue about the complexity bit, but it wasn’t complex for me I guess.
 In this post I will break down the various sections of config to explain how they work and what they do.

 In ESXi I have a Mellanox ConnectX-4 dual port 25Gbit NIC for VyOS, and an Intel x710-DA2 10G card for the Hypervisor vSwitch uplinks.
 The Mellanox NIC is handed over fully to the VyOS VM.
 For that I had to also reserve the memory assignment for the VyOS VM as well.
 Given I have a lot of spare resource, I chose to assign 4x single core sockets and 8GB RAM.
 I am pretty certain I can cut this to just 1GB based on the historical consumption figures, but the CPU seems about right - during heavy downloading the CPU spikes up to at least one full core, and heavily multi threaded downloads at line rate can push it to the limit.
 I chose single core virtual sockets following a discussion with the Netgate performance engineers.
 They specifically advise people with bare metal installs to disable Hyper Threading and to fix recieve queues to specific cores as well.
 More on that later.